lex-node/governance/constitution/constitution.md

 4.13.
 Moderators may edit proposal forum posts only for the purpose of assigning numbers, categorizing, and updating the phases/statuses of proposals.
 Contractors of the Pocket Development Company will be the first Moderators, but anyone can apply to become a Moderator, or propose the removal of existing Moderators, by submitting a PIP.

 ### PIPs
-**Pocket Improvement Proposals (PIPs)** are proposals to improve Pocket Core or the other Pocket Technologies or the Pocket Network or Pocket Blockchain or governance procedures, including Protocol Upgrades and Governance Upgrades.
+**Pocket Improvement Proposals (PIPs)** are proposals to improve Pocket Core or the other Pocket Technologies or the Pocket Network or Pocket Blockchain or Council governance procedures.
+Without limiting the generality of the foregoing, PIPs include Protocol Upgrades and Governance Upgrades.
 4.14.
-PIPs will not be permissible if they contain multiple new specifications that could feasibly be divided into separate proposals without losing their meaning.
-This is in place to prevent omnibus proposals, whereby unpopular proposals are pushed through by bundling them with popular proposals.
+PIPs should not contain multiple new specifications that could feasibly be divided into separate proposals without losing their meaning.
+This policy is intended  to prevent omnibus proposals whereby unpopular proposals are pushed through by bundling them with popular proposals.
 4.15.
 PIP votes will last 7 days and pass with Majority Approval, unless otherwise specified in this Constitution (e.g. see Supermajority Approval requirement in ‘Constitutional Amendments’).
 4.16.
 The execution of successful PIPs will be delayed by a period equal to the Unbonding Period plus one day, to give Bonded Users time to unbond and exit the network before the upgrade is executed, unless they are responses to MAEEs.
 ### PEPs
 **Pocket Ecosystem Proposals (PEPs)** are proposals to provide funding out of the On-Chain Council Treasury to or form agreements with contributors to the Pocket Network ecosystem.
 4.17.
 Where a PEP involves a transfer of funds, the threshold for PEP approval will be dynamic based on the budget of the proposal according to the parameters and formula of the Council’s Conviction Voting app(s).